Become a Proofreader with No Experience (A 10-Step Guide)

 In the beginning, acquiring a steady stream of work can be challenging if you’re too limited in the kinds of documents you’re willing to accept.

-Also, working on a variety of texts will ensure that you eventually choose the specialty you’re best suited to.
+Also, working on a variety of texts will help ensure that you eventually choose the specialty you’re best suited for.
 You may even discover you enjoy working on a particular kind of document more than you thought.

 Deciding on a proofreading niche before you’ve had sufficient experience is like picking your favorite ice cream flavor from Baskin-Robbins’s 31 original flavors when you’ve only tasted seven.